TTK4130/ttk4130.github.io/docs/animation.rst

 Now we have our trajectory, but as you might recall, Three.js is a JavaScript library.
 So how are we going to access our trajectory?
 As with most problems you can encounter in software engineering, someone has already solved it for us and made it into a library for our convenience.
-We'll use `Pandas <https://pandas.pydata.org/docs/getting_started/index.html#getting-started>`_ to export our trajectory and parameters to a `json` (`JavaScript Object Notation <https://en.wikipedia.org/wiki/JSON>`_) file which is readable to JavaScript.
+We use `Pandas <https://pandas.pydata.org/docs/getting_started/index.html#getting-started>`_ to export our trajectory and parameters to a `json` (`JavaScript Object Notation <https://en.wikipedia.org/wiki/JSON>`_) file which is readable to JavaScript.

-We'll first calculate all the trajectories we might need when animating our system
+We first calculate all the trajectories we might need when animating our system

 .. jupyter-execute::